parasaurolophus/home-automation/README.md

-2. Support a consolidated user interface easily accessible by anyone in the home, including guests, without having to own a specific make of mobile device, install specific apps, be granted explicit network access or create accounts with any so-called "cloud services"
+2. Support a consolidated user interface easily accessible by anyone in the home, including guests, without having to own a specific make of mobile device, install specific apps or create accounts with any so-called "cloud services"

 3. Eliminate the use of third-party "clouds" to the greatest degree possible due to performance, reliability, security and privacy